Flow-matic/sea-battle/README.md

    * [Python standard library](https://docs.python.org/3/library/) is a collection of script modules accessible to a Python program to simplify the programming process and removing the need to rewrite commonly used commands.

+   * [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)) is a free online encyclopedia.

+   * [Google](http://www.google.com/) Search the world's information, including webpages, images, videos and more.

 ___

 Acknowledgement:
 ---

   * My mentor for support, advice and feedback.
-Thanks dickv_mentor.
+Thanks dickv_mentor. 🙏🏻

-  * [Slack](https://slack.com/) community for answers and help along the way to finishing deadlines with projects.
+  * [Slack](https://slack.com/) community for answers and help along the way to finishing deadlines with projects. 🍻

   * My wife for putting up with my baby Tantrums when my code didn’t work during my project 3. 😂